-1. The process of conducting the admissions examination, as specified in Article 7.29 Sections 2 and 3 of the WHW, is assigned to the TU Delft University Entrance Examination Committee established for the joint programmes.

-certificate from a continuing education course or a test administered by the institution, and a partial pre-university education (vwo) certificate for the courses [Mathematics-B and Physics], or a - 3.
+- The process of conducting the admissions examination, as specified in Article 7.29 Sections 2 and 3 of the WHW, is assigned to the TU Delft University Entrance Examination Committee established for the joint programmes. - 2.
+Individuals who have reached the age of 21 years and who would like to be eligible for a university entrance examination must possess the following: - 1) a partial pre-university education (vwo) certificate for the courses [Mathematics-B and Physics], or a certificate from a continuing education course or a test administered by the institution, and - 2) satisfactory communication skills in Dutch.
+This is also a requirement for degree programmes taught in English. - 3.
 The TU Delft University Entrance Examination Committee assesses whether the candidate possesses the certifications (or partial certifications) mentioned in Section 2.
-If this is the case, the committee will conduct an interview with the candidate, in which they examine the candidate further and determine whether the candidate has satisfactory communication skills in Dutch.
+If this is the case, the committee will conduct an interview with the candidate, in which they examine the candidate further and determine whether the candidate has satisfactory communication skills in English.